 Create a new Repository - Import external files task and you will be presented with the configuration options listed below:

-Source directory - The directory to import content from.
-NOTE: files in this directory should be in a directory structure that supports the desired format (see format list below).
+Files in this directory should be in a directory structure that supports the desired format (see format list below).

-.nexus directory inside of the source directory, that contains some metadata we use for future imports, so that content won't be imported multiple times if the task is run more than once.
-This will allow you to keep placing content into this directory, and the next time the import task runs, only the newer content will be imported.
+.nexus directory contains metadata that we use for future imports so that Nexus Repository will not import content multiple times if the task is run more than once.
+This will allow you to keep placing content into this directory while only importing newer content if you run the task again.

-|Raw||3.23.0||No specific layout required, content will simply be imported exactly as laid out in the source directory|
+|Raw||3.23.0||No specific layout required, content will simply be imported exactly as laid out in the source directory||3.31.0|

 Files need to be laid out in the usual maven GAV structure, /(groupId)/(artifactId)/(version)/(artifactId-version.extension)